DNEGEL3125/todui/README.md

 ## Features

-This app allows for almost anythig you would need when dealing with todos:
+This app allows for almost anything you would need when dealing with todos:
 - Create, edit, and delete tasks
 - Add links to tasks
 - Add due dates to tasks